FERMENTATION

 MISO

 Miso is a traditional Japanese seasoning made by fermenting soybeans with salt and a mold called koji (often grown on rice, barley, or soybeans).
 It has a thick, paste-like consistency and a rich, savory flavor known as umami.
-Miso comes in white (shiro), red (aka), and mixed (awase) style, each with distinct taste profiles.
+Miso comes in white (shiro), red (aka), and mixed (awase) styles, each with distinct taste profiles.
 It's commonly used in soups, marinades, sauces, and dressings.

 SAUERKRAUT